 - Successfully implemented a Teen “Click It or Ticket” program.

-- Successfully formed a partnership between NDOT and the Nevada Department of Public Safety’s Office of Traffic Safety (OTS) to coordinate messages on NDOT dynamic messages signs for major OTS traffic safety campaigns such as “Click It or Ticket” and “Over the Limit, Under Arrest.”
+- Successfully formed a partnership between NDOT and the Nevada Department of Public Safety’s Office of Traffic Safety (OTS) to coordinate messages on NDOT dynamic message signs for major OTS traffic safety campaigns such as “Click It or Ticket” and “Over the Limit, Under Arrest.”

 - Expanded the use of roadway safety audits and involved more than 60 transportation and road safety experts.

 - Initiated a policy revision in Washoe County to first consider roundabouts when developing new or existing intersection control projects and a new standard to include intersection/road name ahead signs at all major intersections.

-- Conducted data review and identified a hazardous location in Las Vegas area (Lake Mead Blvd east of Civic Center); installed median improvements and conducted an enforcement sting.
+- Conducted data review and identified a hazardous location in the Las Vegas area (Lake Mead Blvd east of Civic Center), installed median improvements, and conducted an enforcement sting.